Regulatory Compliance as a Strategic Weapon

 New studies have found that the data collection and manipulation of CCAR compliance can be used to improve significant business decisions– better budgeting, optimizing balance sheet allocations, establishing better risk thresholds, and making acquisition and divestiture decisions.
 This advantage would not have existed without the infrastructure and the data harmonization efforts for CCAR.

-McKinsey offers this advice for the next three years of financial services regulations:
+McKinsey offers this advice for the next three years of financial services regulatory compliance:

 “Think of this as a pivot into becoming compliant every day, and not just compliant when you’re preparing a snapshot to report for the regulators.”